mertkug/TaskForger/README.md

 # Task Forger v0.1.0

 Task Forger is a simple task manager for the command line.
 It is written in .NET Core.
 Uses SQLite for data storage.
-And Cocoa for the UI.
+And Cocona for the UI.

 ## Usage